dusk-network/moat/README.md

 prover_address = "https://devnet.provers.dusk.network:8686"
 graphql_address = "http://devnet.nodes.dusk.network:9500/graphql"
 ```
-The file is also used by the `moat-core` and `wallet-accessor` libraries.
+The file is also used by the `moat-core` library.

 ##Testing
 To build and run unit tests: